Selerity/helm-charts/charts/sas-analytics-pro/README.md

 ## Configure your settings

-At a minimum you must provide values for `sas.order` and `sas.registryPass`.
+At a minimum you must provide values for `sas.order`, `sas.registryPass` and `sas.license`.
 All configurable options can be examined by using the following command:

 ```
 helm show values selerity/sas-analytics-pro